-‘The Masked Singer UK’ Spoilers: Sausage’s Latest Clues Indicate That Joss Stone Is Underneath The Mask
+'The Masked Singer UK' Spoilers: Sausage's Latest Clues Indicate That Joss Stone Is Underneath The Mask

 The Masked Singer airs every Saturday in the U.K. and has the nation trying to guess which celebrities are singing underneath the crazy costumes.
 One contestant that has caused a lot of discussions is Sausage.

-During the first week, Sausage first described themselves as a girly-girl who loves getting glammed-up.
+During the first week, Sausage described themselves as a girly-girl who loves getting glammed-up.
 They were seen at a funfair, implying they might have a strong connection to the beach and the coast, and said their performances are something of a balancing act.
-A sign that read “meat-free zone” was also placed on top of a table.
+A sign that read "meat-free zone" was also placed on top of a table.

-The panel’s initially guessed Billie Piper, Ella Henderson, Meghan Trainor, and TV presenter Maya Jama for Sausage.

-This week, they went with a bunch of new names — Sheridan Smith, Stacey Dooley, AJ Odudu, Kirsty Alsop, and Jennifer Hudson herself.
+The panel initially guesses for Sausage were Billie Piper, Ella Henderson, Meghan Trainor, and TV presenter Maya Jama.
+This week, they went with a bunch of new names — Sheridan Smith, Stacey Dooley, AJ Odudu, Kirsty Alsop, and Jennifer Hudson.

-A lot of people on social media agree and believe Sausage could be Smith due to the beer and potato snacks clue maybe relating to her role as Janet Keogh in Two Pints of Lager and a Packet of Crisps.
+A lot of people on social media agree and believe Sausage could be Smith due to the beer and potato snacks clue possibly relating to her role as Janet Keogh in Two Pints of Lager and a Packet of Crisps.
 However, it appears a lot of the other clues add up to British songstress Joss Stone.

 As previously reported by The Inquisitr, Stone, who was born in the U.K., now lives in the Bahamas, which might be the reason the clue packages are surrounded by the sea.
 In 2017, the Grammy Award winner became one of the first major artists to try to balance her carbon emissions when touring internationally.
 Stone is also a life-long vegetarian, hence the "meat-free zone," per From The Grapevine.